ThomasAndrasek/demonetization_bot/README.md

 To get started download the code and add your bot token to the client file.
 Must set up the database storage as shown in the github.

+Make sure the bot has the permissions of: View Channels, Manage Messages, Read Message History, and Send Messages

 Once everything is running, use the $help command for further instructions.

+Join the testing server at https://discord.gg/27DGWcg